eda-ricercatore/eda-ricercatore.github.io/README.md

 ##	Miscellaneous Information

 [**Resources (including scholarships) for broadening participation of women an underrepresented groups in science and engineering, especially electrical/computer engineering and computer science (EECS)**](https://github.com/eda-ricercatore/eecs-stem-outreach)
+These resources also include speeches that I wrote and gave at opening and closing ceremonies of a retention program, *MSC CAMAC's Mi Casa Es Su Casa* program, for Latinx and first-generation college students at Texas A&M University.

 [Random notes on collaboration networks, including my Erdős number](./altrui/collaboration-dist.md)